Art-Wizard/Pomodoro10/README.md

 # Pomodoro10

 Pomodoro10 is a productivity app based on the Pomodoro Technique, with added random 10-second breaks during each Pomodoro period to help improve learning efficiency by addressing the primacy and recency effects.
+The app is build on [Solar2d game engine](https://github.com/solar2d/Solar2D.com)

 ## Features